“The dogs bark, but the caravan moves on.”

 And how much the largest banks make on ALL cross-border transfers including B2B and Correspondent Banking? $0.5-1 billion.
 Courtesy of Guardian, you could see such data for Santander where ALL cross-border-related revenues represent around 1.5% of company’s total (disregard sensational-erroneous point about “10% of the Group’s profit”):

 Of course, these largest banks make far less than 1.5% of total revenues if we only focus on C2C cross-border transfers.
 Even if any of these large banks becomes the world’s only provider of remittances, miraculously displacing 10,000 competitors in the process, it would gain about the same revenue as its existing consumer business.
-Let’s now compare revenues of banks vs. remittance specialists also known as MTOs:
+Let’s now compare mentioned above revenues of banks vs. remittance specialists also known as MTOs:

-Western Union, by far the world’s largest provider, generated less than $4 billion in revenues from remittances in the last four quarters.
+Western Union, by far the world’s largest provider, generated $4 billion in revenues from remittances in the last four quarters.
 How meaningful would this amount be for a large bank?
 It would only add about 10% to its consumer business or around 5% enhancement to its total revenue.

 But what about all those disruptors, well-funded Fintech startups with supposedly much better digital capabilities and more customer orientation than banks?
 After six-plus years since launch, their revenues remain tiny in comparison, with only TransferWise approaching $0.2 billion annually (see bottom four lines in the graph below):